 Papers, Books, and Articles

-Over 291 conference papers, books, and articles about Multics were written during the system's lifetime, many by members of the development team.
+Over 351 conference papers, books, and articles about Multics were written during the system's lifetime, many by members of the development team.
+There is a separate index page for papers available online.